aws-samples/aws-terraform-pipeline/README.md

 - [Using identity-based policies for AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/auth-and-access-control-iam-identity-based-access-control.html).
 - [Limit pushes and merges to branches in AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-conditional-branch.html)

-Checkov skips can be used where checkov policies conflict with your organization's practices or design decisions.
+Checkov skips can be used where Checkov policies conflict with your organization's practices or design decisions.
 The `checkov_skip` module input allows you to set skips for all resources in your repository.
-For example, if you organization operates in a single region you may want to add `CKV_AWS_144` (Ensure that S3 bucket has cross-region replication enabled).
+For example, if your organization operates in a single region you may want to add `CKV_AWS_144` (Ensure that S3 bucket has cross-region replication enabled).
 For individual resource skips, you can still use [inline code comments](https://www.checkov.io/2.Basics/Suppressing%20and%20Skipping%20Policies.html).

 ## Related Resources